harshmittal1750/xparametic-markets-web/README.md

-# Polkamarkets
+# Parametric

-Polkamarkets is an Autonomous Prediction Market Protocol built for multi-chain information exchange and trading, based on Polkadot.
+Parametric is an Autonomous Prediction Market Protocol built for multi-chain information exchange and trading, based on Polkadot.

 ## Overview

 Our web interface is built with React.

-The backend and Ethereum integrations are being developed through [`polkamarkets-js`](https://github.com/Polkamarkets/polkamarkets-js) package.
-You can have a look on our smart contract [here](https://github.com/Polkamarkets/polkamarkets-js/blob/main/contracts/PredictionMarket.sol).
+The backend and Ethereum integrations are being developed through [`polkamarkets-js`](https://github.com/Parametric/polkamarkets-js) package.
+You can have a look on our smart contract [here](https://github.com/Parametric/polkamarkets-js/blob/main/contracts/PredictionMarket.sol).

 We're currently running on [Moonbeam](https://moonbeam.network/) and [Moonriver](https://moonbeam.network/networks/moonriver/).
 You can access it at [https://app.polkamarkets.com](https://app.polkamarkets.com)